-The theme for the fall 2018 program is The Role of Government in a Free Society.
-Participants will read and discuss works that examine the rationales that economics textbooks often provide for the existence of government (public goods and externalities).
-Participants will also explore arguments and engage debates that have been advanced by political philosophers.
-Finally, participants will discuss the recommendations of public policy experts on specific functions of government.
+The theme for the fall 2018 program was The Role of Government in a Free Society.
+Participants discussed works that examine the rationales that economics textbooks often provide for the existence of government (public goods and externalities).
+Participants also explored arguments and engaged debates about the role of government that have been advanced by political philosophers.
+Finally, participants considered the recommendations of public policy experts on specific functions of government.

-The readings and discussions will address a range of questions focused on the legitimate role(s) of government and how processes of collective decision-making impact the formation of both institutions and public policies aimed at resolving those questions and debates.
-Participants will receive a set of readings that will provide a foundation for the discussions that will address the above questions, among other questions or importance to the program theme.
+The readings and discussions addressed a range of questions focused on the legitimate role(s) of government and how processes of collective decision-making impact the formation of both institutions and public policies aimed at resolving those questions and debates.

-The schedule of readings and topics of discussion for the fall 2018 McLane Teammates Reading Program will be posted on this page when it becomes available.
+The schedule of readings and topics of discussion for the fall 2018 McLane Teammates Reading Program can be found at the following link: